Remote Support Sample Script

 OK.
 Thanks Mr. Northwind.
 If you have any questions later, just let me know.

-Finally send a summary email to the customer with what you have done/fixed, and tell the customer don't be hesistate to contact SSW if they need any further support.
+5. Finally send a summary email to the customer describing what you have done/fixed and tell the customer not to hesitate to contact SSW if they need any further support.

 Here is sample email: